Private Mean Estimation with Person-Level Differential Privacy: Private Mean Estimation in One Dimension

 \section{Private Mean Estimation in One Dimension}

-In this section, we describe an algorithm for estimating means of univariate distributions with bounded $k$-th moments under person-level differential privacy.
-In particular, we assume that there are $n$ people, each with $m$ samples drawn \iid from some distribution $\cD$ over $\R$ with $\sigma_k(\cD) \le 1$.
-The algorithm is based on \textit{clip and noise} and consists of two phases: \begin{enumerate} \item Coarse Estimation: Find a coarse estimate of the mean with few samples. \item Fine Estimation: Given a coarse estimate of the mean, compute the mean of the batches, truncate them to a radius around the coarse estimate, compute the mean of the truncated means and noise it and output the result. \end{enumerate} The analysis uses tail bounds on the mean distribution using non uniform Berry-Essen.
+In this section, we describe an efficient algorithm for estimating means of univariate distributions with bounded $k$-th moments under person-level differential privacy.
+The algorithm is based on \textit{Clip-and-Noise} and consists of two phases: \begin{enumerate} \item Coarse Estimation: Find a coarse estimate of the mean with only a few samples. \item Fine Estimation: Given a coarse estimate of the mean, compute the mean of the batches, truncate them to a radius around the coarse estimate, compute the mean of the truncated means and output the result with additional noise. \end{enumerate}